mpluess/wow-dps-sim/README.md

 WoW DPS Sim

 Current functionality:
-- Fury Warrior Character Planner Webapp.
+- Vanilla Fury Warrior Character Planner Webapp.
 Calculates stats from item ids.
-- Fury Warrior Simulation Webapp.
+- Vanilla Fury Warrior Simulation Webapp.
 What DPS would you achieve with the current items?